Dom Thomas

-Dominic Thomas (born 14 February 1996) is a Scottish professional footballer who plays as a winger for Queen's Park.
-Thomas, who started his professional career with Motherwell, has also played for Kilmarnock and has been on loan over two spells at both Queen of the South and Dumbarton.
+Dominic Thomas (born 14 February 1996) is a Scottish professional footballer who plays as a winger for Scottish Championship club Ayr United.
+Thomas, who started his professional career with Motherwell, has also played for Kilmarnock and has been on loan over two spells at both Queen of the South, Dumbarton, Queen's Park and Derry City.

+A former Celtic academy player, Thomas made his Motherwell debut in 2014 and went on to sign a new contract in 2015.
+He joined Kilmarnock in 2017 and had multiple loan spells before signing a permanent deal with Dunfermline Athletic in 2020.
+Internationally, Thomas represented Scotland at the Under-21 level with six caps.

 Club career

 Motherwell

 Thomas was a product of Celtic's academy until 2010 and then transferred to the Fir Park club.

 On 20 December 2014, Thomas made his debut for Motherwell as a substitute in a narrow away win versus St Mirren.
 Thomas signed a new contract with the Steelmen on 6 March 2015 to keep him at the club until 2018.

 Although by now established in the senior squad, at the end of the 2015–16 season Thomas returned to the Motherwell Development team to help them win the Scottish Youth Cup for the first time.

 Queen of the South (first loan spell)

 On 1 January 2017, Thomas was loaned to Queen of the South for the second half of the 2016–17 season.
 Thomas debuted for the club on 7 January 2017, in a 3–0 away win at St Mirren.
 The following weekend, Thomas scored his first and the Doonhamers' third goal in a 3–3 draw versus Dundee United at Tannadice.
 Thomas returned his parent club Motherwell at the end of the season.